Black Dahlia suspects

 Many Black Dahlia suspects, or persons of interest, have been proposed as the unidentified killer of Elizabeth Short, nicknamed the "Black Dahlia", who was murdered in 1947.
 Many conspiracy theories have been advanced, but none have been found to be completely persuasive by experts, and some are not taken seriously at all.

 The murder investigation by the Los Angeles Police Department was the largest since the murder of Marion Parker in 1927, and involved hundreds of officers borrowed from other law enforcement agencies.
 Sensational and sometimes inaccurate press coverage, as well as the nature of the crime, focused intense public attention on the case.
-As the case continues to command public attention, many more people have been proposed as Short's killer, much like London's Jack the Ripper murders.
+As the case continues to command public attention, more people have been proposed as Short's killer, much like London's Jack the Ripper murders.

-Original suspects

-Because of the complexity of the case, the original investigators treated every person who knew Elizabeth Short as a suspect who had to be eliminated.
-Hundreds of people were considered suspects and thousands were interviewed by police.

-About 60 people confessed to the murder, mostly men but including a few women.
-However, 24 people were considered to be viable suspects by the Los Angeles County District Attorney: